allezgavin/panelSVAR/README.md

 # panelSVAR
-Supports VAR, SVAR, and panel SVAR
+Supports VAR, SVAR, and panel SVAR.

+Developed by Gavin Xia as part of ECON 371 (Time Series Econometrics) final project.